mar-chi-pan/birthdaypicker/README.md

 ###maxYear (number)
 ####Default value: current year
 The maxYear setting allows you to set the maximum year that can be chosen, counting up from 0.
 If you pass in a year (such as 1980) then it uses that year.
-If you pass in a number under 1000 (such as 5) then it adds it to the current year, so if the year was 2010 then the maxYear would become 2015.
-If you want the maxYear to be in the future, you must set futureDates to true.
-If you want the maxYear in the past, you can pass in a negative number or a past year (if its over 1000).

 ###dateFormat (string)
 ####Default value: middleEndian